fadlank-noer/fadlank-noer/README.md

 </p>

 - 👀 I’m interested in learning all fundamental programming language
-- 🌱 I’m currently learning NestJS, NodeJS and React for Web Development
+- 🌱 I’m currently learning System Programming
 - 💞️ I’m welcoming for collaborations on freelance or projects doesn't matter what the stack is
 - 📫 How to reach me [fadlank.noer@gmail.com](mailto:fadlank.noer@gmail.com)
 - Just keep commiting your code so that i can request collab or fork your code